Cross-Sector Impact Grants

 • Do the partners have a clear plan for the next phase of this project?

-• Does the evaluation of the first phase of the project provide justification for continuation or expansion of the project?
+• Does the evaluation of the previous phase of the project provide justification for continuation or expansion of the project?

 Final Report

-All grantees will be required to submit a final report at the end of their project period.
+All grantees will be required to complete and submit the Final Report Form at the end of their project period in our grants management system.
 South Arts will provide the report form and instructions for completing the report, which will include information about the funded activities, results/outcomes, participants, and actual expenses.
 Grantees are required to document all activities and maintain appropriate records for expenses and must agree to share requested information to enable South Arts to evaluate this program.

 Grant Payment